hilton/hilton.github.com/blog/_posts/2025-04-15-document-small-tasks.md

 By sacrificing some richness of flavour, you can cook a single portion of chicken curry in 30 minutes, because a small onion takes less time to dice and cook than several large onions.
-Meanwhile, marinading the chicken pieces in yoghurt for ten minutes keep it moist and tender enough.
+Meanwhile, marinading the chicken pieces in yoghurt for ten minutes keeps them moist and tender enough.
 As with the chicken rice, a less tasty version of a tasty dish still tastes good.

 ## The faster hard-boiled egg